 Means simply "clay", originally referring to a person who lived near or worked with of clay.

-Derived from a place name which meant "ford by a cliff" in Old English.
+Derived from various place names which meant "ford by a cliff" in Old English.

-Derived from a place name meaning "settlement by a cliff" in Old English.
+Derived from various place names meaning "settlement by a cliff" in Old English.

 Derived from the medieval nickname cok

-From a place name derived from Old English crawa
+From a place name, itself derived from Old French chalenge